Wondering how to style a French braid? We tapped an expert to break down how to get the look the right way.

 The best part of having long hair is mixing up your look on the daily.
 We love a beautiful curl or ponytail, but using your lengths to their full potential means stepping up your hairstyling skills.
 We’d like to introduce you to the Dutch braid, a style seen on almost every high-powered celebrity in the past calendar year.

-Although the Dutch braid may appear complex, just think of it as the French braid’s younger sister.
+Although the Dutch braid may appear complex in dark brown hair or blonde, just think of it as the French braid’s younger sister.
 If you can do one, you can do both—all it takes it readjusting your technique.
 Instead of crossing each of the three strands in the braid over the center, you’ll be pulling them under.
 This is especially easy when you’re doing your own hair (there’s no need to lift your arms quite so high).

 Even if you’re not a reality star, the Dutch braid is guaranteed to look good on you.
 Like its French counterpart, the style is super versatile, with more styles being invented by creative girls every minute.
 Trust us: The Dutch braid is the cure to your follicular ennui.